First Alert Hardwired Photoelectric Smoke and Carbon Monoxide Alarm with Voice and Location Feature - SC7010BV

 The First Alert BRK SC7010BV Hardwired Talking Photoelectric Smoke and Carbon Monoxide Alarm detects both carbon monoxide and smoke all in a single device.
-The 120-volt CO smoke alarm features a photoelectric smoke sensor and electrochemical carbon monoxide sensor for complete peace of mind.
+The combo smoke alarm features a photoelectric smoke sensor and electrochemical carbon monoxide sensor for complete peace of mind.
 The voice warning alerts you to the type of danger as well as the location.
 This CO smoke alarm is designed to be hardwired into your home or office.
 In the event of a power outage, the battery backup allows the unit to continue functioning.

 Photoelectric Sensor Warns of Smoldering Fires